Some explicit elliptic modular surfaces: Introduction

+The organization of the paper is as follows.
 In Section \ref{construction}, we present the details of the construction of the surfaces $X_c$.
 Section \ref{koddim2} consists of the calculation that the surfaces $X_c$ have Kodaira dimension $1$.
-In Section \ref{canmod2}, we show that the Iitaka fibration of these surfaces has base $\mathbb{P}^1$.
-Then Section \ref{S3} contains a careful study of the elliptic fibration $f:X_c\rightarrow \mathbb{P}^1$ induced by the Iitaka fibration of $X_c$.
-In Section \ref{S6} we show that $f:X_c\rightarrow \mathbb{P}^1$ is an extremal elliptic surface.
-In Section \ref{S7} we prove that $f:X_c\rightarrow \mathbb{P}^1$ has Mordell-Weil group $\mathbb{Z}/4\mathbb{Z}$.
-Section \ref{S8} examines the $j$-invariant of $f:X_c\rightarrow \mathbb{P}^1$.
-Finally Section \ref{S9} proves that the surface $X_c$ is, in fact, an elliptic modular surface.
+We then show in Section \ref{basepointfreesection} that the canonical bundle $K_{X_c}$ is basepoint free and use this in Section \ref{ellipticfibrationsection} to study the induced elliptic fibration $f\colon X_c\rightarrow \mathbb{P}^1$.
+The geometry of this fibration allows one to show in Section \ref{S6} that $X_c$ is an extremal elliptic surface.
+Section \ref{S8} examines the $j$-invariant of $f:X_c\rightarrow \mathbb{P}^1$, which is necessary for the eventual proof in Section \ref{S9} that $X_c$ is an elliptic modular surface.